FAQ

 Yes.

-More and more couples are wanting a privacy-first approach, and I get it.
-Wedding photos are for you, and they don’t need to be for the world.
+More and more couples want a privacy-first approach, and I support that.
+Wedding photos are for you, and they do not need to be for the world.

-I’ll always ask before sharing anything publicly, and I’m happy to photograph weddings with no social media or online presence at all.
+I will always ask before sharing anything publicly, and I am happy to photograph weddings with no online presence at all.

 Add-ons